Key #2 A Vital Key to Breakthrough: Perseverance

 Run with endurance!

-It was hard to get out the door but even harder to keep running that day.
+It was hard to get out the door that day, but even harder to keep running after we started.
 My legs felt like rubber.
 Breathing was difficult.
 My knees hurt.
-I really didn’t feel like training that day!
+I didn’t feel like training that day!

 15 kilometers into the run, I was ready to quit.
 “I think I’m going to be sick,” I told my husband.
 I really thought I might pass out right there on the roadside.